crawl/crawl/crawl-ref/docs/crawl_manual.rst

 and thus aren't listed in the main stats area.
 They can easily be checked with the '@' or '%' commands, though.

-Magic Resistance
+Willpower
   Affects your ability to resist the effects of enchantments and similar magic directed at you.
 Has no effect on direct damage dealt by magic, just on more subtle effects.
-Although your magic resistance increases with your level to an extent determined by your character's species, the creatures you will meet deeper in the dungeon are better at casting spells, and are more likely to be able to affect you.
-You can get a rough idea of your current MR by pressing '@' or '%'.
+Although your willpower increases with your level to an extent determined by your character's species, the creatures you will meet deeper in the dungeon are better at casting spells, and are more likely to be able to affect you.
+You can get a rough idea of your current WL by pressing '%'.

 Size
   Different species have different sizes: Spriggans and Felids are very small;